 billp TOOFIF Site updated Tuesday, 20 November 2018

 These are some of the sites that TOOFIF likes

 (not in order of preference!)

 Your suggestions will swell the list.

-A biased TOOFIF Match review on the Match Review Section on the relevant page.
+The preliminary pre-match entry is live on the Match Report page anda biased TOOFIF Match review will follow on the Match Review Section on the relevant page.

-All FFC games, Home and Away are televised live at the Little Windsor, Sutton.
+All FFC games, Home and Away are televised live, when possible, at the Little Windsor, Sutton.

 Available since the opening game of our Premier League return, TOOFIF is available from all of the usual outlets.

-David Lloyd will be selling the magazine opposite the Hammersmith End turnstiles on home match days as usual and the team of TOOFAgents will be positioned at various locations outside Craven Cottage along Stevenge Road.
-The usual sales outlets will also have the magazine on sale and if you don't already have one, there is a subscription service accessible on the Subscriptions Page.
+David Lloyd will be selling the magazine opposite the Hammersmith End turnstiles on home match days as usual and the team of TOOFAgents will be positioned at various locations outside Craven Cottage along Stevenage Road.

 There is a dedicated page on this site, just as there was on the old one, listing the various places that sell TOOFIF irrespective of match days.